mg86837242/the-mobile-hour/README.md

 ## 2. Wireframing and Prototyping

-This [Google Docs](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub) contains screenshots of wireframe and prototype drawings for this project, which are created for before the code implementation.
+[This Google Docs](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub) contains screenshots of wireframe and prototype drawings for this project, which are created for before the code implementation.

+## 3. Deployment

+For deployed version of this web app, visit: https://themobilehourdemo.space/

+Technologies used for deployment includes but not limited to:

+- Amazon Web Services (AWS), including IAM, EC2 and RDS
+- Linux (Ubuntu)
+- Bash (Git Bash)
+- Node
+- Nginx – web server and reverse proxy
+- PM2 – backend process management